 Apples and Persimmons are some of the quintessential fall fruit flavors during the chilly months of autumn.
 And really, anytime of the year is a perfect time to try a new drink.
 We never had persimmons in a cocktail before, have you?
 Well, today is your lucky day!
 I have a super EASY cocktail recipe that involves both apples and persimmons.
 I really believe once you have a little sip of this, it may just become your favorite Fall or anytime of the year cocktail.
 This is also the perfect holiday palliative and would make a great addition to your Thanksgiving, Christmas, Hanukkah and New Year’s festivities.
 If done right, with a bit of attention to detail, cocktails can be both beautiful and delicious.
 We think our Apple & Persimmon Kicker fits the bill.
 So gather all of the ingredients and give this one a try.
 Make it hours (or a day) ahead of time to allow the delicious flavors to mend and you’ll have it ready to go for your guests and I’ll guarantee they’ll be asking for more.
 Cheers!

-- 3 oz rustic apple juice or cider
+- 2 1/2 ounces apple juice or cider

 - ice cubes